Police van: Paddy wagon

 The precise origin of the term is uncertain and disputed, though its use dates back to the 1800s.

-There are two theories as to how the term originated.

 One theory holds that "paddy wagon" was simply a shortening of "patrol wagon", in the same way police cars are called patrol cars today.

-In the United States, "Paddy" was a common Irish shortening of Padraig (Patrick in English) which is an ethnic slur to refer to Irish people.
-Over half the people arrested in New York in the 1840s and 1850s were Irish, so that police vans were dubbed "paddy wagons" and episodes of mob violence in the streets were called "donnybrooks", named after a town in Ireland.
+"Paddy" is a common Irish shortening of Padraig (Patrick in English), and is also used an ethnic slur to refer to Irish people.
+Irishmen served as the police and were their most frequent clients.